gostrc/octopress/source/_posts/2012-02-04-automating-checking-for-new-package-with-crontab.markdown

 ---
 layout: post
-title: "automating checking for new package with crontab"
+title: "automating checking for new packages with crontab"
 date: 2012-02-04 21:30
 comments: true
 categories: